open-telemetry/opentelemetry-specification/specification/overview.md

 Read more at OpenTelemetry Service [Long-term Vision](https://github.com/open-telemetry/opentelemetry-collector/blob/master/docs/vision.md).

-## Instrumentation adapters
+## Instrumentation Libraries

-The inspiration of the project is to make every library and application manageable out of the box by instrumenting it with OpenTelemetry.
-However on the way to this goal there will be a need to enable instrumentation by plugging instrumentation adapters into the library of choice.
-These adapters can be wrapping library APIs, subscribing to the library-specific callbacks or translating telemetry exposed in other formats into OpenTelemetry model.
+A goal of the project is to enable opentelemetry instrumentation on every library and application out of the box.
+To achieve that goal, there is a need to author instrumentation libraries on these shared libraries and applications.
+These instrumentations can be wrapping library APIs that subscribe to library-specific callbacks or translators that convert telemetry exposed in other formats into opentelemetry models.

-Instrumentation adapters may be called different names.
-It is often referred as plugin, collector or auto-collector, telemetry module, bridge, etc. It is always recommended to follow the library and language standards.
-For instance, if instrumentation adapter is implemented as "log appender" - it will probably be called an `appender`, not an instrumentation adapter.
-However if there is no established name - the recommendation is to call packages "Instrumentation Adapter" or simply "Adapter".
+When naming these instrumentations, it is recommended to follow the library and language standards.
+For instance, if an instrumentation is implemented as a "log appender" - it will probably be called an `appender`.

-## Code injecting adapters

-TODO: fill out as a result of SIG discussion.
+If there is no established name - the recommendation is to call prefix packages with "instrumentation", followed by the instrumented library name itself.

+Here are some example library names that illustrate the opentelemetry
+recommendation:

+* opentelemetry-instrumentation-flask (Python)
+* @opentelemetry/instrumentation-grpc (Javascript)